PrefectHQ/prefect/docs/concepts/automations.md

 - [work_queue](/api-ref/server/schemas/core/#prefect.server.schemas.core.WorkQueue)
 - [work_pool](/api-ref/server/schemas/core/#prefect.server.schemas.core.WorkPool)

-In addition to its native properites, each object includes an `id` along with `created` and `updated` timestamps.
+In addition to its native properties, each object includes an `id` along with `created` and `updated` timestamps.

 The `flow_run|ui_url` token returns the URL for viewing the flow run in Prefect Cloud.